zacharski/ml-class/README.md

 From [The University of Mary Washington Computer Science Department Honor Code Policy](https://cas.umw.edu/computerscience/cpsc-department-honor-code-policy/)

-**The amendments to the Computer Science Department policy are as follows** (the numbers related to the numbers in the policy):
+**The amendments to this general policy are as follows** (the numbers related to the numbers in the policy):

 1. I am more flexible than the policy "you are _not_ to communicate to others in any way about your assignment."
-My rule of thumb is What would a responsible adult do on the job?
-If you have a deadline on the job at a startup and didn't know how to do something, the responsible thing wouldn't be to sit at your workstation just getting more and more frustrated and depressed and missing the deadline.
+My rule of thumb is *What would a responsible adult do on the job?* If you have a deadline on the job at a startup and didn't know how to do something, the responsible thing wouldn't be to sit at your workstation just getting more and more frustrated and depressed and missing the deadline.
 The responsible person would get whatever help was necessary to complete the task.
 On the other hand, a responsible person wouldn't let someone else do all the work and present it as his own.
 That would be a violation of this policy.
-(See the Slack section of the syllabus)
 2. Regarding " Remember that _giving_ unauthorized help violates the Honor Code just as much as _receiving_ unauthorized help does."
 Again, I refer to the 'responsible adult' mentioned above.
 I would like people to help each other but yet do the work to learn the material.
 Sharing a complete assignment violates this point, but helping a person debug one cell of a notebook is fine.
 3. Sadly, this contradicts what you want to do in your professional life.
 In your professional life, you want to post solutions to things you figured out as a way of helping people in the community.
 In fact, we are going to be using some material people posted in this class.
 However, to prevent plagiarism, you will only post your material to **a private github repository**.
 Sorry.
 4. You should acknowledge the people that helped you in writing in your submission.
 For example, "Ann Mulkern helped me with the code to divide the dataset into training and testing sets"